What are Carpenter Ants, and What Can You do About Them?

 Maybe you are seeing large black or brown ants scurrying around the outside and inside of your home.
 There's a good chance these are Carpenter ants (Camponotus spp.).
 There are over two hundred species of these ants, and some are only found in certain regions of the United States.

 People often confuse Carpenter ant wood damage with termite damage, but as it turns out, these ants don't eat wood.
 Instead, these pests are known for foraging and carving straight tunnels through wood in order to construct their colonies.
+Find out how to identify and get rid of carpenter ants.

 How do You Identify Carpenter Ants?